makdefense/makdefense-portfolio/Cyber Security 101/Web Hacking/owasp-top-10-2021.md

 > After pressing "enter," I retrieved the flag shown in the screenshot below.

 > <img width="870" height="697" alt="owasp62" src="https://github.com/user-attachments/assets/4ab24ba4-3bb2-43d8-8bb1-83806f6b1cad" />

 ---

 ## Reflection

-> This lab provided me with knowledge and hands-on experience with Burp Suite for web application pentesting.
+> This lab provided me with knowledge about the Top 10 OWASP vulnerabilities and how to exploit each of them through safe practicals.